nvnovikov/mailsorter/README.md

 # mailsorter
-custom mail filter and mover to particular folder on the server
+custom mail filter and mover to particular mailbox-folder on the IMAP-server.